carbonsteel/fer/py/fer/grammer/README.md

 #   the complete composite definition.
 # A single anchor @ will create a field using the same name as the definition.
 # A double anchor @@ will use the parsed value as the value of the current
 #   composite.
-Only a single double anchor is allowed per composite.
+A double anchor must be the only anchor of a composite.
+#   Composites using a double anchor must be defined after the definition they
+#   refer to.
 # A named anchor @id will create a field for the expression using the name
 #   following the anchor.
 <expression-anchor> := /@/ (/@/ | <identifier>)?